schubergphilis/tweakers_iot_workshop/Reporting/3_azure_stream_analytics.md

 ![Stream Analytics](img/WTF.jpg)

-If you get an error you can find the reaon in the Activity Log.
+If you get an error you can find the reason in the Activity Log.

 ![Stream Analytics](img/asa_failure_log.jpg)